Kidusyohanes/exercises/labs/common-bugs.md

 2. Commiting certs or passwords. *Never* commit secrets to Github.
 3. DNS Records not set up properly.
 Make sure you test your deployment in a web broswer or Postman!
 4. Not writing `build.sh` and `deploy.sh`.

+## Assignment 3
+1. Generating session ID's
+  a.
+Not writing random bytes into the first `idLength` of bytes: hint - use `rand` package.
+  b.
+Incorrectly hashing the HMAC in the rest of the session ID.
+2. User models
+  a.
+Encoding Gravatar urls improperly.
+Use **hex**, not base64.
+3. Pointers - pass pointers to structs into functions (generally), don't pass the struct, and don't pass pointers to pointers.
+4.